 Don’t ruin your time in guessing or finding shortcuts at the final moment.
 Revise what you’ve done already.
 Be confident and crack the exam.

 Free feel to add your IIT JAM Motivation strategies in the comments.
 Lastly, no external motivation, like this post or inspirational quotes, will make you more motivated than seeing progress.
 List the positive consequences of achieving the goal and always keep them in mind.
 Note that these outcomes should be serious enough to give you an extra kick.

 To sum up the learning from this article, a candidate should keep these in mind:

 The best time of the day to study is when you feel active and attentive.
 Because your brain tends to be the sharpest in the morning hours, some people suggest it for performing heavy-tasks.
 However, You can find out which time slot suits you the best by experimenting.

 Use social media and the internet wisely.
 How much time do you spend on the internet?
 Half-an-hour in the morning, an hour in the evening?
 It all adds up.
 Two hours a day is 14 per week, 56 per month.
 Imagine if you were to spend just half of that revising.

 Keep the exams in perspective.
 Don't stray far from the given syllabus.
 Being solely focused on exam will fry your brain.
 Have something to divert your attention and make you feel good.

 Depending on the members and atmosphere, study groups can be either help a student grow or can pull a student down.
 Use it effectively, if it brings your grades down, leave immediately.

 Take it easy.
 Don't jump the gun.
 Take the first five to 10 minutes to read through the paper and plan the questions you're going to answer in order of how confident you feel in that subject area.

 Is this tough?
 Ah, maybe.
-But tough times calls for tough actions.
+But tough times call for tough actions.
 If you are serious about IIT JAM, then it will help you.